jmeade11/FEWD/Class2/homework/README.md

 7. Add your headline to the `header` section and wrap it in an appropriate tag (you'll want this to be the largest one on the page).
 8. Add your introductory paragraph to the `header` (it's a paragraph, so use the appropriate tag).
-9. Add your `nav` tags next also in the header.
+9. Next, add your `nav` tags in the header.
 10. Inside the `nav`, add an anchor tag for each of our main sections: work, hobbies, gallery.
 We'll be using ids with the same names, so go ahead and add the href attributes for them (remember that the name of the id is preceeded by a `#`).

 <details>